Termite Inspections Can be Done by Most Homeowners… or a Younger Member or Friend of the Family

 Summary of How To Do A Termite Inspection

-You can have great chemical and physical barriers; you can even put a double ring of monitors all around your backyard and yes, you may have already killed off a colony or several, but believe me, since Captain Arthur Phillip had his first tent pegs eaten by termites in 1888, termites have found a million ways to get to the wood in Australian buildings.
+You can have great chemical and physical barriers; you can even put a double ring of monitors all around your backyard yes, you may have already killed off a colony or several, but believe me, since Captain Arthur Phillip had his first tent pegs eaten by termites in 1888, termites have found a million ways to get to the wood in Australian buildings.

 Inspecting for termites at least once a year will give you a great chance to find evidence before a door falls off or a broom goes through a skirting board.
+Feel free to check and ask TermiKill now.

 I suggest you do your termite inspection during the first week of spring and the first week of autumn because it is not as hot up on the roof and not freezing underneath.
+Or you can contact us for more detailed information.

 Also, if you find termite galleries, they are more likely to be occupied.
 Hot timbers in a roof may be vacated during the day when you inspect and you’ll miss out on possibly hearing their return tapping.